Skip to main content

 Comparison videos

 "X vs Y" videos are some of the highest-converting ecommerce content because the viewer has already narrowed down to two options and is about to buy.
-An honest comparison that shows the strengths and weaknesses of both options positions you as a trusted advisor — even if one of the products is not yours.
+Understanding the search intent behind comparison queries helps you structure these videos so they match what the buyer actually needs to hear before committing.
+An honest comparison that shows the strengths and weaknesses of both options positions you as a trusted advisor โ€” even if one of the products is not yours.

 Unboxing and first impressions